wp-plugins/kebo-twitter-feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.4.1 =
+* Bug Fix: Fixed the code which checks if we have Tweets stored before rendering to the page.
+* Bug Fix: Improved the styling and function of the Slider.
+There will no longer occasionally be jerky re-sizing.
+Still working on a major re-work.

 = 0.4.0 =
 * New Feature: Now logs error messages from the Twitter API.
 You can view the log from the plugins options page and see what the errors mean.